osamaalshu/Benchmarking-Study/README.md

 - **Error Analysis**: Comprehensive framework for model evaluation and debugging
 - **Augmentation Study**: Systematic investigation of synthetic data augmentation strategies

-## Contributing

-This project is part of the NeurIPS Cell Segmentation Challenge.
-For questions or issues, please refer to the challenge documentation.

 ## Recent Updates